japila-books/apache-spark-internals/docs/configuration-properties.md

 ## <span id="spark.local.dir"> spark.local.dir

-A comma-separated list of directories that are used as a temporary storage for "scratch" space (incl. map output files and RDDs that get stored on disk).
-This should be on a fast, local disk in your system.
+A comma-separated list of directory paths for "scratch" space (a temporary storage for map output files, RDDs that get stored on disk, etc.).
+It is recommended to use paths on fast local disks in your system (e.g. SSDs).

-Default: `/tmp`
+Default: `java.io.tmpdir` System property

 ## <span id="spark.logConf"> spark.logConf